Google CEO Pichai to testify before US House committee in November

 After skipping a congressional hearing in August, Google says it will appear before the US House of Representatives in November.

-Google CEO Sundar Pichai has agreed to testify before the House Judiciary Committee, Reuters reported earlier and Pichai has confirmed.
-Kevin McCarthy, House majority leader, also reportedly said on Friday that Pichai had met with him along with other senior Republicans to discuss concerns over bias against conservatives.
+Google CEO Sundar Pichai has agreed to testify before the House Judiciary Committee, Reuters reported earlier Friday and Pichai has confirmed.
+The announcement follows a private meeting Pichai reportedly had with top Republican lawmakers, set up by House Majority Leader Kevin McCarthy of California, to discuss a variety of topics, including the Google's alleged political bias in search results.
 Google has denied it has such a bias.

 The no-show angered committee members, as the hearing discussed matters regarding data protection, foreign interference in US elections and political bias.
 Twitter's Jack Dorsey and Facebook's COO Sheryl Sandberg both testified at the hearing.